Trás-os-Montes: Gaita transmontana

-The gaita transmontana or gaita mirandesa is among the most archaic known bagpipe models, in terms of its tuning and mode.
+The gaita transmontana or gaita mirandesa is among the most archaic know bagpipe models, in terms of its tuning and mode.

 Contrary to what happens with the Galician bagpipe or the Scottish bagpipe, for example, the mirandesa bagpipe has recently been recovered, so its repertoire is almost all traditional, with few modern compositions.
 This is due, in part, to the decline of the instrument, whose tradition had been maintained orally and was already being lost.
 However, today there are many old recordings and collections of this instrument available through the work of many ethnomusicologists.
 It shares various structural aspects with the sanabresa or alistana bagpipes.

 Cuisine

 The gastronomy of Trás-os-Montes and Alto Douro reflects the difficulties experienced by the local populations of the region which had to adapt their diet to survive in the desolate region.
 Much of the local enchidos are made with every part of the animal, lard and bread soups were made, and high durability ingredients, such as chestnuts and casulas (bean pods that were left to dry and then cooked) were used.